Krokodil, also known as the zombie drug, has effects similar to opiates, yet it can be more dangerous and deadly.

-When krokodil is injected, it damages the vein and can lead to infections.
-The infections can spread throughout the body causing organ damage.
+When injected, krokodil damages the vein and can lead to infections.
+The infections can spread throughout the body, causing organ damage.
 Living tissue can also die.
-Media reports have shown krokodil effects often in graphic details.
-People may have dead patches of skin on their body.
-The skin can become black, green or grey and can flake off creating a reptile-like appearance.
+Media reports have shown krokodil effects often in graphic detail.
+People may have dead patches of skin on their bodies.
+The skin can become black, green or grey and flake off, creating a reptile-like appearance.

-While the use of krokodil isn’t yet widespread in the U.S., there are concerns that it may become more pervasive.
-This is especially true as the opioid epidemic continues to affect millions of Americans, and there are increasingly strict laws and regulations attempting to crack down on opioid use.
+While the use of krokodil isn’t yet widespread in the U.S., there is concern that it may become more pervasive.
+This is especially true as the opioid epidemic continues to affect millions of Americans, and increasingly strict laws and regulations attempt to crack down on opioid use.
 There is a growing concern that Americans may turn to cheap, illegal substances like krokodil, as was the case in Russia.

 Krokodil drug treatment is available for someone who struggles with krokodil use.
 Krokodil treatment focuses on the opioid component of the drug but would also likely need to be specialized due to its physical effects.

 Inpatient Rehab for Krokodil Addiction

 Inpatient rehab is readily available and may be necessary for many individuals who use krokodil.
 The medical issues associated with krokodil use mean that primary care staff may need to be available for wound care.
 The tissue damage caused by krokodil is often profound, with visible scarring and the loss of skin even after injecting the drug only once.
 Patients may require hospitalization before they are cleared for inpatient rehab.